WE ARE WHAT WE EAT

 The final prototype focuses on making malnutrition accessible and engaging through interactive storytelling

 We Are What We Eat is currently undergoing user testing and further iteration.
-Here’s a preview of the work completed so far, with my focus on body systems including the endocrine, urinary, and immune systems, and homeostasis.
-Each page includes links at the bottom to navigate to related content.
+You can preview the current prototype below.
+Each page includes links at the bottom to navigate through the body systems.

 [1] Dynamic Movement in Static Images